UniHD-CEG/camuy/README.md

     mpuStatisticsLogger.addMpuStatisticsLogEntry(std::move(mpuStatisticsLogEntry));
 ```

-#### Store the weight/activation matrices to the emulated MPU unified buffer
+#### Store the weight/activation matrices to the emulated CAMUYr unified buffer

 Weight and activation matrices can be stored to the unified buffer in any order.
 While multiply weight matrices can reside in the emulated MPU unified buffer, only one activation matrix can be stored at any given time.
 Weight matrices are stored to the emulated unified buffer using the method `storeWeightMatrix()`.
 The function requires a string identifier, which will be used during multiplication to identify the the weight matrix to be used.
 The other parameters are a pointer to the matrix to be copied, and the height and width of the matrix.
-Input matrices are required to be of the same data type as the choses weight datatype used by the emulated MPU.
+Input matrices are required to be of the same data type as the choses weight datatype used by the emulated CAMUY.
 Example:

 ```cpp